 Plumber’s Putty – Plumber’s putty is a soft and pliable caulking and sealing compound used to make watertight seals around facets and drains.

 Hacksaw – A tool we hope you won’t ever have to use but handy for when you do, the hacksaw can cut any stubborn pipe, bolts or nuts that just refuse to come off.

 Adjustable Wrench – One of the most basic tools, an adjustable wrench is a key component of any good plumbing toolbox.

 Clogged Sink?
 No Problem!

 It happens, your drain gets clogged by food or small objects, or you accidentally drop your ring down the drain.
-There are many reasons you may have to unclog your drain or recover a lost item down it, lucky for you, most of the time this is an easy fix!
+There are many reasons you may have to unclog your drain or recover a lost item down it, the last thing you want is for all these things to build up and you end up having a sewer backup!
+Yuck!
+Lucky for you, most of the time this is an easy fix!